-Mobility in a mapped out space is not a problem for the administration as long as one can be matched with a profile on the CIDR.
+Therefore, mobility in a mapped out space is not a problem for the administration as long as one matches with a profile on CIDR.
 As a consequence, for example, the public distribution system should no longer operate on a model of territorial confinement, i.e. one need not be tied to one PDS/fair-price shop.
 The beneficiaries should be able to take up ration from an FPS of their choice.

-While it might be possible to address mobility within the governance structure, new technology-mediated governance structures struggle to reconstitute the basis of state recognition.
-The new structure claims to want to circumvent the normative and legal contentions that a politicised category like 'citizenship' entails, and it has therefore adopted 'resident' as a category to register people in both the NPR and UID.
+While it might be possible to address mobility within the governance structure, but the new technology-mediated governance structure struggles to reconstitute the basis of state's recognition.
+It wants to dodge the normative and legal contentions that a politicised category like 'citizenship' entails and therefore has adopted 'resident' and jettisoned 'citizen' as a category to register people in both NPR and UID.
 Specifically, it wants to accept the empirical body of a resident as a category.
-This move has an important political implication: it can potentially also shed away the necessary condition of being propertied to be recognised by the state (and market) that the concept of citizenship demands.
+This move has an important political implication: it can potentially also shed away the necessary condition of being propertied to be recognised by the state (and market)7 that the concept of citizenship demands.
 This potential is an articulation of a different form of freedom.
-The workers only have their bodily capacity (both physical and intellectual/mental) to labour which they can sell as commodity in the market.
-Thus, the bodily capacity to labour is the only attribute of human beings that is recognised by capitalism.
-In that sense, this turn away from citizenship indicates a convergence of the attributes/ categories which are recognised by capitalism and the new bureaucratic rationality: the unencumbered body becomes the sole property (as a legal category and as an attribute) that is recognised within the formal set up of the state and market.
+One can find a direct resonance of that in Marx's remark that workers under capitalism are doubly free: